-IB at the 4/5 Academy
+IB at the Fifth Avenue Upper Elementary

-The 4/5 Academy @ Fifth Avenue is an authorized International Baccalaureate Primary Years Programme (PYP) School.
+Fifth Avenue Upper Elementary is an authorized International Baccalaureate Primary Years Programme (PYP) School.
 Through the IB Program, the Academy offers an inquiry based curriculum that empowers students to become responsible world citizens and reflective lifelong learners.
 The Primary Years Programme (PYP) focuses on the heart as well as the mind and addresses social, physical, emotional and cultural needs as well as academic ones.
 At the heart of the PYP is a commitment to structured inquiry as a vehicle for learning.
 Six transdisciplinary themes help teachers and children explore knowledge in the broadest sense of the word.
 Teachers and students use key questions that are concept based to structure the units of inquiry.
 They acquire and apply transdisciplinary skills while developing an understanding of these important concepts.
 The development of explicit attitudes and the expectation of socially responsible behavior are also essential elements of the program.

 Primary Years Programme at a glance [from the I.B. website]

 It is a transdisciplinary programme of international education designed to foster the development of the whole child.
 The International Baccalaureate Primary Years Programme (PYP) is designed for students aged 3 to 12.
 It focuses on the total growth of the developing child, touching hearts as well as minds and encompassing social, physical, emotional and cultural needs in addition to academic development.